Liu-Hy/GenoTex/README.md

 - **Comprehensive gene features**: Average of 18,530 normalized gene features per dataset
 - **Significant gene discoveries**: Significant genes identified per problem

-Each problem in the benchmark involves identifying genes associated with a specific trait (e.g., a disease) while optionally considering the influence of some condition (e.g., age, gender, or a co-existing trait).
+Each problem in the benchmark involves identifying genes associated with a specific trait (e.g., a disease) while considering the influence of some condition (e.g., age, gender, or a co-existing trait).
 This approach mimics real-life research scenarios where key genes linked to traits often vary based on the diverse physical conditions of patients.

-## 🗂️ Dataset Structure
+## Dataset Structure

 The complete dataset consists of code hosted directly in this repository and data accessible through cloud storage.
 This structure allows for efficient access to the analysis methods while keeping the large data files separate.